The Middle East Film Initiative (MEFI), based in New York City, was launched by Ruth Priscilla Kirstein in 2013. The MEFI conducts

-The New York City-based Middle East Film Initiative (MEFI) conducts interdisciplinary training, consulting, research, outreach, and advocacy with the purpose of promoting diversity and creating equal employment opportunities for United States media and entertainment professionals.
+The New York City-based Middle East Film Initiative (MEFI) conducts interdisciplinary training, project development, consulting, research, outreach, and advocacy, with the purpose of promoting diversity and creating equal employment opportunities for United States media and entertainment professionals.

 Public Good is online fundraising that helps organizations meet new donors and raise more money.
 We make fundraising easy and accessible to all.